 }

-// A complete specialization of a function template.
+// An explicit specialization of a function template.
+The argument

 template <>